American Flagg!: Publication history

 American Flagg, which ran 50 issues (October 1983 – March 1988), was one of the first titles to be published by First Comics, an early alternative press comics company founded in Evanston, Illinois in 1983.
-Unusually for the time, the company offered its freelance writers and artists creator rights, including ownership of their creations.
+Unusually for the time in the US, the company offered its freelance writers and artists creator rights, including ownership of their creations.
 Regardless, writer-artist Howard Chaykin, then living in New York City, felt trepidation when First Comics approached him to do a project.
 He recalled in 2010:

-My concern had all and everything to do with the fact that this was a brand new company, located in [a suburb of] Chicago.
-I'd always worked for companies I'd visited and had day-to-day-dealings with.
-[But] they talked about a financial plan that would make it possible for me to get out from under the debt I had accrued working for [publisher] Byron Preiss [illustrating early graphic novels].
-It was encouraging, so I went home and concocted a scenario, a pitch document, and that was it.

 Chaykin devised a series set in 2031, a high-tech but spiritually empty, consumerist world in which the American government has relocated to Mars, leaving what remains of the U.S. to be governed by the all-encompassing corporation known as the Plex.
 The series star is Reuben Flagg, a former TV star drafted into the Plexus Rangers and posted as a deputy in Chicago, Illinois.

 The first 12 issues, running through cover-date September 1984, consisted of four interlocking, three-issue story arcs.
 Chaykin recalled his difficulty in producing 28 pages of art and script monthly: "I was still a smoker and a drinker at the time.
 And [the output was such that] I'd never done anything like that before, and it was insane.
 It just devoured my life [and] I had no assistants.
 I didn't know how to work with an assistant at that point, and it was a very difficult process. ...
 I was trying to do a fairly high-quality product and I didn't want to slough it off".